 c.
 1470 | Tempera on panel | Victoria and Albert Museum (London)

-Botticelli was amongst the first wave of artists in the renaissance to change portraits.
-The change encouraged artists to work on three-quarter portraits.
+Botticelli was among the first wave of artists in the Renaissance to change portraits, which encouraged artists to work on three-quarter portraits.
+This trend was started by Flemish artists.

-This was a trend started by Flemish artists.
-In the 1470s Botticelli worked on several projects where he innovated with his artistic facial expressions.
-But for this portrait specifically, he added a new feature.
+In the 1470s, Botticelli worked on several projects where he innovated with his artistic facial expressions.
+But for this portrait, specifically, he added a new feature.

 Patricia Zambrano explains that he presents the portrait as if it is seen through an opening and in an architectural setting.
-This was a type of feature that he mastered used frequently, so Botticelli gave it a new space in portraiture.
+This was a type of feature that he mastered and used frequently, so Botticelli gave it a new space in portraiture.

 7. Madonna of the Magnificat